Helping every child find their voice, everywhere

 Finding Your Voice Through Connection

 At AAC and Me, we believe communication is more than a device.
-It is about joining in, being heard and feeling part of something.
+It’s about joining in, being heard and feeling part of something.

 Through music, stories and shared routines, we create opportunities for children to connect, explore and express themselves.

-We also build staff and family confidence, sharing practical strategies that make AAC part of everyday life — in classrooms, corridors, playgrounds and clubs.
+We also build the confidence of families and staff, sharing practical strategies that make AAC part of everyday life in classrooms, corridors, playgrounds and clubs.

 Visit Our Blog